fastr/fidcap/README.md

 The RAW12 data is *mostly* captured (about 99.4% of it) and written out to `fsr.raw12`.

-The best way to see the problem is to redirect the logging to memory:

-    ln -s /dev/shm/fsr.raw12 ./
     ./fidcap
-    analyze /dev/shm/fsr.raw12
+    analyze ./fsr.raw12
-    rm /dev/shm/fsr.raw12 # because fidcap appends forever
+    rm ./fsr.raw12 # because fidcap appends forever

+To make the system freezes more apparent and consistent you can log to memory or stop logging:

+To log to memory:

+    ln -sf /dev/shm/fsr.raw12 ./fsr.raw12
+    # remember to `rm /dev/shm/fsr.raw12` after each run

+To turn off logging:

+    ln -sf /dev/null ./fsr.raw12

 BUGs
 ---